 Being charged with a crime is always a stressful and frightening experience.
-As a defendant or the loved one of a defendant, your mind is probably racing with questions about what you can expect in the days to come: What am I being accused of?What are the penalties if I’m convicted?
-Are there any defenses against my charges?
-What are the consequences of having a criminal record?
-It’s completely natural to feel scared, confused, and overwhelmed as you and your loved ones confront this legal challenge – but you don’t have to face the situation alone.
+As a defendant or the loved one of a defendant, your mind is probably racing with questions about what you can expect in the days to come.
+It is completely natural to feel scared, confused, and overwhelmed as you and your loved ones confront this legal challenge – but you don’t have to face the situation alone.

 At the New Jersey Law Offices of John J. Zarych, our knowledgeable criminal defense lawyers have over 45 years of combined experience representing clients facing misdemeanor and felony charges throughout Cape May County, including but not limited to Ocean City, Dennis Township, Wildwood, Woodbine, Sea Isle City, Avalon, and Stone Harbor.
 Our legal team will counsel and guide you through each and every stage of the legal process, and will fight vigorously to protect your rights and liberties.

 For a free and private consultation, call our Cape May criminal defense attorneys any time of day or evening.
 You will not be charged any fees, and we will keep your information confidential.
 Call the Law Offices of John J. Zarych today at (609) 616-4956.

 Should You Talk to the Police After Being Arrested in Cape May?